connectedcompany/coco-agent/README.md

 By default, output is written to the `out` directory.

 For additional options, see `./coco-agent extract git-repo --help`

+#### Additional repositories

+Simply re-run the `coco-agent extract git-repo` command from the same location, pointing at each additional repo directory as desired.

+This will result in export data files building up in a single location, for easy subsequent transfer.

 ## Upload data